red-elf/Software-Toolkit/README.md

 - Versioning: defining the project version parameters from one central place
 - Installation and build recipes
 - Dependency providing: project can pull required dependencies and install it.
+- Multiple Git upstreams support (for example, GitHub and BitBucket at the same time)
+- Project testing iterraction
+- Project opening support with advanced feature (pre-opening recipes, etc.)

 ## What is included?